ganeshkbhat/phpUtils/src/arrays/Arrays-README.md

 **userdataForCallback:**

     Userdata passed is the third or fourth argument of each Arrays class function depending on definition.
-    Available as the fourth argument for the callbackChecks or callback argument callable functions passed.
+    Available as the fourth argument for callbackChecks or callback argument callable functions passed.
     Single variable of any primitive data type.
 Will not be iterated.
     Can be a single variable or array of variables as per need of both callbacks.
     Can be passed as reference values.